CodeGlassDotIO/Docs/_docs/views/clientusersettingswindow.md

 description: Settings of the client & user.
 ---
 ![assets/img/ClientUserSettingsWindow/ClientUserSettingsWindow.png](../../assets/img/ClientUserSettingsWindow/ClientUserSettingsWindow.png)
-# Client & User Settings Window
+# Client, Hub & User Settings Window

 This view has a couple of tabs, with  [Global Filters](clientusersettingswindow/globalfilters.md) as opened tab when you open the window.